What is the People's University of Fishponds?

 We are excited to be currently talking with Historic England about the possibility of collaboration.
-We'll bring you news when we have it so watch this space!
+We'll bring you news when we have it so watch this space.

 We’re hoping to publish a small book of our own History walks, so again, watch this space!

-Spring has sprung and PUF is looking forward to bringing you an exciting and varied series of events in 2022!
+Summer is here and PUF is looking forward to bringing you an exciting and varied series of events in 2022!

 All events can now be booked through our online ticket shop.

 £5 per person

 Damara Dancers will be entertaining us with a short performance followed by a friendly beginners’ workshop!
 If you’ve ever fancied having a go come on down and enjoy the freedom and fun of bellydancing.
 Damara Dancers are a bellydance troupe based in and around Bristol, UK, formed many years ago by a group of friends who share a passion for bellydance and creativity.
 Since then, they have carved a niche in that their performances are known for their vibrancy and energy.
 Bellydancing is a great way to get fit and flexible!

 All profits from this event go to Aid Box Community.